 Cimetière du Montparnasse

 The Montparnasse cemetery is the burial place of Charles Garnier, Charles Baudelaire, Auguste Bartholdi, Jean-Paul Sartre, Simone de Beauvoir, and Serge Gainsbourg.
-Former French president Jacques Chirac was interred there in October 2019.
+Since October 2019, it has been the resting place of former French president Jacques Chirac.

 The cemetery is a haven of peace in the busy district of Montparnasse.